jlederluis/iqss-text-organizer/README.md

 #### index

 * `index` --- prints a list of all available Lucene indices and allows the user to choose one for use.
 This index remains active until the user changes it again (so adding files with `txtorg -a` or `txtorg -C` will add them to the selected Lucene index).
 Also provides the option to create and use a new Lucene index.

+### Index Maintenance
+Since adding the content of all files to the Lucene database would take prohibitively large amounts of disk space, the database stores the filepath of each document instead.
+If files are moved, renamed, or deleted from the disk, then the index no longer points to the file and various features of `txtorg` will fail.
+The following commands are designed to help maintain the integrity of the index and avoid broken links.

+#### cleanup

+* `cleanup` --- runs through the entire index and displays a list of items that no longer point to valid files on disk.
+Allows the user to delete these items from the index if desired.